LeonHenry/leonhenry.github.io/_posts/2021-03-12-ArtistStatement.md

 category: Nonfiction
 excerpt_separator: <!--more-->
 ---
-The examined life is a steady unfolding <!--more-->
+The examined life is a steady unfolding. <!--more-->

 I do not intend to make the world a more beautiful place through pretty pictures, nor do I endeavor to resist the status quo or anything more lofty (though I will take great pleasure in arguing for all of these things).